 Elsa Ravazzolo, Director of A Gentil Carioca, Rio de Janeiro

-This year Miart has seen the presence of section ‘Generations’ by Lorenzo Benedetti, Curator for Contemporary Art of the Kunstmuseum St. Gallen.
-He invited two galleries with the aim to build a dialogue between two artists from two different generations in the same stand, collaborating on a single exhibition project.
-Art Super decided to dedicate to A Gentil Carioca and the artist Jarbas Lopes the best position in our collector’s guide.
-We have talked to Elsa Ravazzolo, the gallery’s director, discussing not just the Miart project, but also their achievements and changes in near future.
+This year Miart featured the ‘Generations’ section curated by Lorenzo Benedetti, Kunstmuseum St. Gallen.
+He has called upon two galleries with the purpose of building a conversation between two artists of two different generations on the same stand, cooperating on a single exhibition project.
+Art Super named A Gentil Carioca and artist Jarbas Lopes the top spot in our collectors’ guide.
+We spoke with Elsa Ravazzolo, director of the gallery, who described not only the Miart project, but also their achievements and the forthcoming changes.

 AS.
 A Gentil Carioca and the work of Jarbas Lopes were named the best from the Generations category in Art Super Collectors Guide for Miart 2018.
 Jarbas’ artwork is interactive and expresses the accessibility of the aesthetic experience.
 How does the accessibility and the dialogue change and with its works from the European public to the American or South American one?
 How did the Miart audience intervene in this aesthetic dialogue with the artwork ‘Pintura Schock’ for example?